lanericharddavis/student-workbook/src/reflections/wk11/day2.md

 # Dotnet WebAPI's and MySQL Many-to-many Relationships

 ## What is the difference between a primary key and a foreign key
+The primary key is used to specify uniqueness of data in a column.
+A foreign key provides a link between data in two tables.

 ## What is an Alias?
+Much like alias in other uses, an alias is used to give a table or column in a table, a temporary name.
+Often used to improve readability.

 ## Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections:
 ```sql